Summary

 Despite significant achievements in addressing energy poverty and increasing the share of clean energy in its economy, India faces formidable challenges in achieving its enhanced energy transition ambitions.
 Estimates suggest that annual investments ranging from US$160 billion to US$200 billion will be required, approximately 5% of the current GDP, to meet the set targets.
 Despite increased budgetary allocations and efforts to establish a green bonds market, substantial policy actions are needed to attract private, especially international, capital.
 Moreover, the complex geopolitical environment, stemming from the conflict between Russia and Ukraine and supply disruptions from China, necessitates India to bolster its domestic manufacturing capabilities for green infrastructure.

 Although India is moving in this direction at a fast pace by investing dually in the renewable energy manufacturing industry and in the deployment on national territory of renewable technologies, coal is still a key component in the Indian energy mix, and it won’t be phased out easily.
-The significance of coal for the Indian subcontinent stems from the need to meet the rising energy demand of its burgeoning population, and from the importance that the coal value chain represents for the national economy, as it directly or indirectly employs an estimated 3.6 billion people20.
+The significance of coal for the Indian subcontinent stems from the need to meet the rising energy demand of its burgeoning population, and from the importance that the coal value chain represents for the national economy, as it directly or indirectly employs an estimated 3.6 million people20.
 Therefore, the Indian government refusal to participate to a JETPs initiative – which would require a strong commitment to start the phase out of coalfired power plants – comes with little surprise.
 As a matter of fact, Indian coal demand is expected to peak between 2030 and 2035, a deadline which reduces hope for a prompt transition to Net Zero.

 The need for a Just Transition